scottfalbo/cookie-stand/README.md

 *August 8, 2020*
 + Styled my tables to make them readable.
 + added a method that calculates number of employees needed per hour and sent the information to a table.
++ Removed the methods from the constructor function and declared them using `.prototype`.